Eric Trump Sounded Desperate When He Called House Document Requests A ‘Joke,’ Democratic Congresswoman Says

-In the immediate aftermath of Eric Trump’s recent appearance on Fox & Friends, Democratic Rep. Jan Schakowsky of Illinois commented that the presidential son might have sounded “desperate” while complaining about the recent information requests from the House Judiciary Committee.
+In the immediate aftermath of Eric Trump’s recent appearance on Fox & Friends, Democratic Rep. Jan Schakowsky of Illinois commented that the president’s son might have sounded “desperate” while complaining about the recent information requests from the House Judiciary Committee.

 “You know, I hear desperation,” Schakowsky said in an interview with MSNBC’s Hallie Jackson on Thursday, as quoted by Raw Story.